-Summer Resort-A very select boarding resort; extensive lawn and shades; unlimited drive and rambles; close to Minnehaha, Shadow Falls and Bridal Veil, new and nicely-furnished rooms; twelve minutes ride from either city, board to taste.
+Summer Resort-A very select boarding resort; extensive lawn and shades; unlimited drive and rambles; close to Minnehaha, Shadow Falls and Bridal Veil, new and nicelyfurnished rooms; twelve minutes ride from either city, board to taste.
 Open June 1.
 For particulars call on W.W.
 Woodruff, Merriam Park.

-Saint Paul Globe, 13 June 1886:15
+Saint Paul Globe, 13 June 1886:15.

 During the period when Merriam Park was a small collection of houses fanning out from the south side of the Short Line tracks, the Woodruff Hotel (or Woodruff House) was the scene of many early community events, especially before the completion of the area's five churches and Longfellow School.
 The Woodruff property helped establish Merriam Park as a destination.
-Operated by Wallace W. Woodruff (1849-1939) and other members of the Woodruff family, the large, two-story establishment was located at 2050 St. Anthony Avenue at the southeast corner of Cleveland and St. Anthony Avenues (Figure 10).
+Operated by Wallace W. Woodruff (1849-1939) and other members of the Woodruff family, the establishment, apparently beginning as an old rambling farmhouse, was located at the southeast corner of Cleveland and St. Anthony Avenues, at 2050 St. Anthony Avenue.
 The property was part of the homestead of farmer Lyman Woodruff (1820-1883), and his wife, Laura Woodruff.
 The Woodruffs arrived in the Saint Paul area in about 1862 with at least eight children.
 The hotel was operated during the 1880s and early 1890s and advertised "extensive green lawns and shades, and "fine drives and rambles" and was a popular destination for dinners, parties, and wintertime sleighride parties.
 In 1886 it advertised as a "very select boarding resort."
 The property offered large suites of parlors, and a good-sized hall for dance and drama.
-In 1887, proprietor Wallace W, Woodruff advertised for "colored waiters," but it is not known if the staff might have also lived on the premises.
+In 1887, proprietor Wallace W, Woodruff advertised for "colored waiters," but it is not known if they might have also lived on the premises.
+136

 Woodruff sometimes used the title Dr. in reference to his medical training, and was a promoter of the west-side State Capitol site.
 The Woodruff properties provided sites for the first Post Office, with Wallace W. Woodruff as postmaster, and the Woodruff coal and wood business.
 By 1886, however, the hotel was advertised for sale, rent or lease.
-Woodruff appears to have moved on to the Bellview House at Lake Minnetonka.
-Still for sale in 1890, the site was later occupied by the Woodruff and Hudson Fuel dealers, a firm owned by Alanson Woodruff.
-The hotel parcel was part of the block replatted as Welshon Place in 1906.
+138 Woodruff appears to have moved on to the Bellview House at Lake Minnetonka.
+139 Still for sale in 1890.
+140 the site was later occupied by the Woodruff and Hudson Fuel dealers, a firm owned by Alanson Woodruff.
 By the 1920s, the Woodruff Hotel site was redeveloped with fuel and lumber sheds, and in 1971 with a three-story apartment building.
+(No photographs have